hm [at) berkeley.edu

 sarac [at) berkeley.edu

 I did my PhD in Jun Ye's group at JILA, where I tore down the world's most accurate clock and hung out in the electronics shop with the guy who puts the "H" in "PDH."
 I am very excited to be working on the phase contrast electron microscopy project, where such laser locks will improve contrast, opening the door to new biomolecules that were previously too small or too flexible for single particle cryo-EM.
 Outside of lab, I enjoy climbing, mountaineering, and backcountry skiing, and being new to the area, I'm looking for more partners, so please shoot me an email!

 eric.copenhaver [at) berkeley.edu

 I am motivated to apply the rich toolkit of Atomic, Molecular, and Optical physics to a breadth of problems in metrology, technology, and fundamental physics.
 While I love olympic lifting and my wife, my primary life aspiration is to make it big with Holger as the lead singer and guitarist in a band called the Phrygicists.

 zhongw [at) berkeley.edu

 I received my Bachelor's degree in physics from the University of Science and Technology of China in 2014.
+I am working on the atomic fountain project.
 Outside of lab, I am a big fan of Manga and dumplings.

 jaxelrod [at) berkeley.edu